axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

     Add up the result of each matching node and return only a single number.

-    For example, the `syslog-ng-ctl query get --sum "destination\*.dropped"` command displays the number of messages dropped by the {{% param "product.ose" %}} instance.
+    For example, the `syslog-ng-ctl query get --sum "destination\*.dropped"` command displays the number of messages dropped by the {{% param "product.abbrev" %}} instance.

 - `--reset`